melvinlee/workshops/docs/aws/tfe/slides-tfe.md

 You have two options:

 **Option 1:** Use a cloud-based workstation provided by your instructor.
-Your instructor will provide you with SSH credentials for the machine with all of the pre-requisites installed.
-This is the recommended option.
+Your instructor will provide you with RDP/SSH credentials for the machine with all of the pre-requisites installed. **This is the recommended option.**

 **Option 2:** If you want to bring your own machine, you'll want the [AWS CLI](https://aws.amazon.com/cli/) or the [AWS Shell](https://github.com/awslabs/aws-shell) installed.
 Make sure you have [`terraform`](https://learn.hashicorp.com/terraform/getting-started/install.html) and [`vault`**](https://www.vaultproject.io/docs/install/) installed as well.
 If you're running Windows, you'll also need [PuTTY](https://www.putty.org).